 Costaricense de Puertos del Pacífico), a relatively new agency

 managing all the Pacific ports.
-Atlantic coast lights are presumably
+East coast lights are presumably

 maintained by JAPDEVA, the port

 The Spanish word for a lighthouse is faro.
 In Spanish-speaking America, this word is used generally for all navigational lights, large and small, although smaller lights are also called balizas (beacons).